Welcome to the Illinois Professional Pet Groomers Association Home Page!

 IPPGA was formed out of our mutual commitment to excellence in caring for your pet and the need to educate the public about the importance of professional grooming for pets.
 We all have pledged to hold to national standards of safety, care, and sanitation.
 And our members also pledge to abide by the highest standards of professionalism and ethical conduct in their pet grooming.

-Use our Member Directory to find a trustworthy groomer in your local area that has pledged publicly to follow these high professional standards.
+Use our Member Directory (under construction) to find a trustworthy groomer in your local area that has pledged publicly to follow these high professional standards.

 Groomers and members, please use our Facebook page to learn more and chat with other members.